javipons22/JS/README.md

 ## 1. Syntax Parsers , Execution Context and lexical environments

+#### Syntax Parsers
-`Syntax Parsers:` A program that reads your code and determines what it does and if its grammar is valid a traves de compiladores, leen el codigo caracter por caracter y transforman en un lenguaje maquina
+A program that reads your code and determines what it does and if its grammar is valid a traves de compiladores, leen el codigo caracter por caracter y transforman en un lenguaje maquina

+#### Lexical environment
-`Lexical environment:` Where something sits physically in the code you write donde escribis algo es importante define donde se pone en la memoria
+Where something sits physically in the code you write donde escribis algo es importante define donde se pone en la memoria

+#### Execution context
-`Execution context:` A wrapper to help manage the code that is running It can contain things beyond what youve written inyour code Contiene el codigo y mas
+A wrapper to help manage the code that is running
+It can contain things beyond what youve written inyour code Contiene el codigo y mas